SSR Overview

 // In your server handler / middleware:

-auth.refresh(request) reads the auth cookies from the incoming request, exchanges or refreshes tokens with your Convex backend, and returns everything you need to continue the response.
+auth.refresh(request) reads the auth cookies from the incoming request, exchanges or refreshes tokens with your Convex backend, and returns either a ready-made redirect Response or the cookies and token needed to continue the current SSR response.

 Each AuthCookie object contains name, value, and standard cookie options (httpOnly, secure, sameSite, path, maxAge).
 How you apply them depends on your framework — see the framework-specific guides.